gchatz22/struts-site/source/core-developers/coep-interceptor.md

 ## Parameters

-- `exemptedPaths` - Set of opt out endpoints that are meant to serve cross-site traffic
+- `exemptedPaths` - Set of opt out endpoints that are meant" to serve cross-site traffic.
+Paths should either be relative or absolute.
+No default value for field.
 - `enforcingMode` - Boolean variable allowing the user to let COEP operate in `enforcing`, which blocks both resource and reports violation, or `report-only` mode, which only reports violation.
+Default value for field is `false`.
-- `disabled` - Boolean variable disabling and enabling COEP
+- `disabled` - Boolean variable disabling and enabling COEP.
+Default value for field is `false`.

 ## Examples